In December 2008 I began building a life size replica model of a 1000 watt machine to better understand the design and assembly.

 After licking my wounds, I shortened and reshaped the blades and reinforced my test stand and attempted the test again in far lighter winds the next day

 I did some rpm measurements and found the device could run up to 300 rpm in a slight wind.
 I don't know what the wind speed was but it was under 20 km/h for sure.
+I also made sure the furling mechanism worked and that I had succeeded with that aspect of the design.

 The model had served its purpose, and then some.
 Now I was ready to start with the real thing, with a few differences, particularly to the blades.
 But that is another post.